Zapp V

 Zapp V (aka Zapp Vibe) is the fifth studio album by Ohio P-Funk band Zapp.

-Zapp Vibe became the last full-length album to include frontman Roger Troutman and brother Larry Troutman before their untimely deaths in 1999.
+Zapp Vibe became the last full-length album to include frontman Roger Troutman and brother Larry Troutman before their deaths in 1999.

-The next full-length album to be released by the band would be in 2002 entitled "Zapp VI: Back by Popular Demand".
+The next full-length album to be released by the band would be in 2002 entitled Zapp VI: Back by Popular Demand.